-Likewise, pedestrians that are hit by cars can suffer major traumatic injuries, some of the more common that we see include:
+Pedestrians that are hit by cars can suffer major traumatic injuries.
+Some of the more common life-changing pedestrian injuries that we see include:

-- life threatening internal injuries and mid-body injuries – biomechanical studies have shown that the odds of pedestrian injury or death light trucks and vans are much higher because of their height – they cause significant mid-body injuries;
+Life-threatening internal injuries and mid-body injuries – Biomechanical studies have shown that the odds of pedestrian injury or death when struck by light trucks and vans are much higher because of their height – they cause significant mid-body injuries.

 To put things into perspective, more people have died on Canada’s roadways in the past 50 years than the number of Canadians soldiers killed in both World Wars.
 Statistics Canada and Transport Canada tell us that in Canada, there are approximately 2900 people killed yearly, or 8 daily, on our roadways.
 The percentage of wrongful death pedestrian fatalities has remained consistently at approximately 13%.
 Although there has been a slight decrease in pedestrian/bicyclist deaths overall in Canada since 1990, the number continues to fluctuate in Ontario.